 - Step 6: The County verifies that the practices are functioning as intended while the nonprofit oversees maintenance.
 Every three years the nonprofit will submit documentation to the County, confiming the practices are still functioning as intended, with the option for a County site visit to confirm.

 The County may work with nonprofit property owners to assist in the cost of implementing the identified stormwater management practices.

 If a nonprofit organization does not agree to an MOU, or later opts out of the partnership, then the Watershed Protection Fee will be calculated at the non-residential/commercial rate described above.
-Should a nonprofit organization without an MOU install stormwater control practices, they can be credited at percent equivalent to the impervious square footage treated to current standards under commercial property credit guidelines.
+Should a nonprofit organization without an MOU install stormwater control practices, they can be credited at the percent equivalent to the impervious square footage treated to current standards under commercial property credit guidelines.

 The deadline for completion of the Partnership Agreement is February 1 of each year to receive a 100% credit to the July 1 Fee of that same year.
 Agreements accepted after February 1 will be applied to the following year's bill and not retroactively awarded to past bills.